-Guideline 54 - Documentation when using alternative valuation methods
+Guideline 59 - Documentation when using alternative valuation methods

-- 1.104.
-Where alternative methods for valuation are used, the undertaking should document: - a) a description of the method, purpose, key assumptions, limitations and output; - b) the circumstances under which the method would not work effectively; - c) description and analysis of the valuation process, and the controls linked with the method; - d) an analysis of valuation uncertainty linked with the method; - e) a description of back-testing procedures performed on the results and, where possible, a comparison against comparable models or other benchmarks, which should be carried out when the valuation method is first introduced and regularly thereafter; - f) a description of the tools or programs used.
+- 1.109.Where alternative methods for valuation are used, the undertaking should document: - a) a description of the method, purpose, key assumptions, limitations and output; - b) the circumstances under which the method would not work effectively; - c) description and analysis of the valuation process, and the controls linked with the method; - d) an analysis of valuation uncertainty linked with the method; - a description of back-testing procedures performed on the results and, where possible, a comparison against comparable models or other benchmarks, which should be carried out when the valuation method is first introduced and regularly thereafter; - f) a description of the tools or programs used.

-Guideline 55 - Independent review and verification of valuation methods
+Guideline 60 - Independent review and verification of valuation methods

-- 1.105.The undertaking should ensure that an independent review of the valuation method, following Article 267 (4)(b) of the Commission Delegated Regulation 2015/35 takes place before the implementation of a new method or a major change, and on a regular basis thereafter. - 1.106.The undertaking should determine the frequency of the review in line with the significance of the method for the decision-making and risk management processes. - 1.107.The undertaking should apply the same principles for the independent review and verification of both internally developed valuation methods or models and for vendor provided valuation methods or models. - 1.108.
-The undertaking should have processes in place to report the results of the independent review and verification, as well as the recommendations for remedial actions to the appropriate management level of the undertaking.
+- 1.110.The undertaking should ensure that an independent review of the valuation method, following [Article 257bis (4)(b)] takes place before the implementation of a new method or a major change, and on a regular basis thereafter. - 1.111.The undertaking should determine the frequency of the review in line with the significance of the method for the decision-making and risk management processes. - 1.112.The undertaking should apply the same principles for the independent review and verification of both internally developed valuation methods or models and for vendor provided valuation methods or models.

+1.113.The undertaking should have processes in place to report the results of the independent review and verification, as well as the recommendations for remedial actions to the appropriate management level of the undertaking.

-Guideline 56 - Oversight by the AMSB and other persons who effectively run the undertaking
+Guideline 61 - Oversight by the AMSB

-1.109.The AMSB and other persons who effectively run the undertaking should be able to demonstrate an overall understanding of the valuation approaches and the uncertainties involved in the valuation process to allow a proper oversight of the risk management process concerning valuation.
+1.114.The undertaking should ensure that the AMSB and other persons who effectively run the undertaking are able to demonstrate an overall understanding of the valuation approaches and the uncertainties involved in the valuation process to allow a proper oversight of the risk management process concerning valuation.

-Guideline 57 - Request to the undertaking by the supervisory authority, for an external independent valuation or verification
+Guideline 62 - Request to the undertaking by the supervisory authority for an external independent valuation or verification

-1.110.
+1.115.
 The supervisory authority should consider requesting an independent valuation or verification from the undertaking at least when there is a risk of misstatements in the valuation of material assets or liabilities, with possible material consequences for the undertaking's solvency situation.

-Guideline 58 - Independence of the external expert
+Guideline 63 - Independence of the external expert

-1.111.
-The undertaking should be able to demonstrate to the supervisory authority that the external valuation or verification has been performed by independent experts with the relevant professional competence, due care and relevant experience.
+1.116.The undertaking should be able to demonstrate to the supervisory authority that the external valuation or verification has been performed by independent experts with the relevant professional competence, due care and relevant experience.

-Guideline 59 - Information to be provided to the supervisory authority on the external valuation or verification
+Guideline 64 - Information to be provided to the supervisory authority on the external valuation or verification

-1.112.
-The undertaking should provide the supervisory authority with all relevant information requested on external valuation or verification.
+1.117.The undertaking should provide the supervisory authority with all relevant information requested on external valuation or verification.
 The undertaking should include in this information, at least, the experts' written opinion on the valuation of the relevant asset or liability.

 Section 11: Outsourcing

-Guideline 60 - Critical or important operational functions and activities
+Guideline 65 - Critical or important operational functions and activities

-1.113.
+1.118.
 The undertaking should determine and document whether the outsourced function or activity is a critical or important function or activity on the basis of whether this function or activity is essential to the operation of the undertaking as it would be unable to deliver its services to policyholders without the function or activity.

-Guideline 61 - Underwriting
+Guideline 66 - Underwriting

-1.114.
-When an insurance intermediary, who is not an employee of the undertaking, is given authority to underwrite business or settle claims in the name and on account of an undertaking, the undertaking should ensure that the activity of this intermediary is subject to the outsourcing requirements.
+1.119.
+When an insurance intermediary, who is not an employee of the undertaking, is given authority to underwrite business or settle claims in the name and on account of an insurance undertaking, the undertaking should ensure that the activity of this intermediary is subject to the outsourcing requirements.

-Guideline 62 - Intra-group outsourcing
+Guideline 67 - Intra-group outsourcing